reyronald/AppSettingsOverhaul/README.md

 - Since the access to the configuration values in the code is done through a dictionary-like structure, there's no autocompletion, intellisense,  suggestions or tooling of any kind when using the store.
 This has several implications… for starters, it means that to access a value, you have to make sure what key is it associated to by looking into the configuration file (`app.config` or `web.config`).
 Secondly, if you mistyped the key when accessing it, you would have no compile time check of this mistake, and it would be a run-time error that could easily slip into production.
 - All the values in the `ConfigurationManager` dictionary return a string, which means that there has to be a manual casting or conversion of any non-string configuration value prior to its use in the code, introducing a lot of boilerplate code to the logic, and possible run-time errors when the value was not configured in the right format.
 - Duplication!
 In a Service Oriented Architecture or any other setup where there are multiple Start-Up projects, each one of them needs to have their own configuration file, which in many cases will result in many duplicated configuration settings across the solution.
-- Static Cling anti-pattern (see http://deviq.com/static-cling/).
+- An architecture which can help us avoid the Static Cling anti-pattern (see http://deviq.com/static-cling/).

 The purpose of the proposed overhaul is to address these weaknesses and to make configuration handling much more friendlier for the developer.
 In contrast, the benefits that I am seeking to achieve are: